 Paul never really loved animals like I did (I wanted to be a vet when I grew up..long story for another time) but to see him now you would never have guessed that!
 Lucky he is always up for an adventure and we decided to up sticks, leave our well paying jobs in London to opt for a more simple life in the country!
-Our friend and family thought we were mad.
+Our friends and family thought we were mad.
 No income, twins on the way (I fell pregnant during this process with TWINS!!) and getting into a big mortgage so we could have the ability to run a business from the Farm.

 So after much searching we decided to enlist the help of BBC Escape to the Country to help us.
 Our few moments of fame (was cringeworthy!! for us to watch) but was worth it for the invaluable help the experts behind the scenes gave us.
 Although we did not buy anything they showed us, the process shaped in our minds what we needed to focus on in a property and what we should compromise on.
-It also showed us Hay on wye, little haven that we had no clue about that was so entirely magical.
+It also showed us Hay on wye, a gorgeous little haven that we had no clue about that was so entirely magical.

 We then moved to this part of the woods and rented as we found most properties were sold before we even had a chance to come and look at it.
 We were also in a better position to buy since we had no chain.
 At the same time I managed to land a consultancy job with Unilever to do their global training.
 Huge sigh of relief as this could contribute towards paying the mortgage.
 But it meant I wouldn’t be living the dream immediately (well at least not full time!).